suculent/thinx-device-api/README.md

 IoT Device Management Server running on node.js.

+## The Purpose

+As a user I have already many IoT new and/or legacy devices at home.
+Sometimes I need to change WiFi credentials on a switch that is mounted on a ceiling.
+Sometimes I want to swap whole firmware for new one, but not always I want to rewrite working legacy LUA code to Arduino C. That's why we have decided to create THiNX.

+> Update your IoT device by pushing to a git repository.
+Swap your operating system for another over-the-air.
+Migrate multiple devices at once between WiFi networks.

+* Implements Continuous Integration practices to update device apps/configurations from a GitHub repository using commit hooks.

-• Leverages MQTT as an optional side-chain transport layer.
+* Helps building secure MQTT infrastructure as an optional side-chain transport layer.

-• Serves as an IoT device registration endpoint while storing device data using CouchDB server and Redis session-store.
+* Serves as an IoT device registration endpoint while storing device data using CouchDB server and Redis session-store.

-• Application is a back-end data provider (security agent) for RTM admin console running on the same server (currently on Apache, but should converge to NGINX).
+* API is a back-end data provider (security agent) for RTM Admin Console Application.

-• Provides control to a build server that pushes new firmware versions to client applications (FCM push) and devices (MQTT).
+* Provides control to a build server that pushes new firmware versions to client applications (FCM push) and devices (MQTT).

+* Provides HTTP-to-HTTPS proxy to secure legacy IoT devices that are not capable of TLS and/or AES-level encryption.

 ## Future roadmap